InformaticaGEB/InformaticaGEB/README.md

 - 👋 Hi, I’m @InformaticaGEB
 - 👀 I’m interested in programar
-- 🌱 I’m currently learning
+- 🌱 I’m currently Lenguaje de programacion JAVA
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on GEB
-- 📫 How to reach me ...
+- 📫 How to reach me jgalindos@geb.com

 <!---
 InformaticaGEB/InformaticaGEB is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.